-It was difficult to conclusively assess the scientific soundness of the model from the information provided by the District, since the available model documentation did not provide a complete description of the model.
+It was difficult to conclusively assess the scientific soundness of the RSM from the information provided by the District.
+The draft documentation, referred to as the Theory Manual, did not present a complete cohesive description of the model.
 The model documentation in its current state does not provide adequate coverage of the equations solved by the model and the numerical techniques used, and extensive descriptions of validation examples were not provided.
-However, a large amount of documentation and information was provided to the panel and, based on the information provided, the panel has made an attempt to assess the scientific soundness of the model.
+However, a large amount of supporting information in the form of journal articles, unpublished (white) papers, and online documents was provided and/or identified for panel use and, based on this information, the panel has made an attempt to assess the scientific soundness of the model.